-- 1.9 Glint and glare is referenced within guidance documents6 throughout the UK and Ireland, however a specific methodology for assessing, contextualising and determining the impact of solar glint and glare are not provided for many receptor types.
-Aviation is covered within FAA guidance from the USA, however this is not strictly applicable within the UK and Ireland, nor is it currently endorsed by the CAA or IAA in the UK or Republic of Ireland respectively. - 1.10 This guidance document aims to present a standardised methodology for assessing glint and glare for surrounding receptors, this includes: - Residents in surrounding dwellings; - Road users on surrounding roads; - Railway infrastructure (including train drivers); - Aviation infrastructure (including pilots and air traffic controllers).
+- 1.9 Glint and glare is referenced within guidance documents throughout the UK and Internationally, however a specific methodology for assessing, contextualising and determining the impact of solar glint and glare are not provided for many receptor types.
+Aviation is covered within Federal Aviation Administration (FAA) guidance from the USA, however this is not strictly applicable outside of the USA (though many aviation authorities do refer to it). - 1.10 This guidance document aims to present a standardised methodology for assessing glint and glare for surrounding receptors, this includes: - Residents in surrounding dwellings; - Road users on surrounding roads; - Railway infrastructure (including train drivers); - Aviation infrastructure (including pilots and air traffic controllers).